alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 The button label should tell the user what it is they’re going to do, eg ‘Change your tax details’ or ‘Send your claim form’.
 Don’t just use ‘Submit’ or ‘Confirm’.

-If the action is too long, you can use a generic label, eg ‘Send’ or ‘Apply’ or ‘Make the change’.
+You can use a generic label if the action is too long, eg ‘Send’ or ‘Apply’ or ‘Make the change’.

-If terms and conditions are part of your service, users must actively say that they’ve understood what they’re signing up for.
+Users must actively say that they’ve understood what they’re signing up for if terms and conditions are part of your service.
 This can, for example, be an opt-in box or the user can type in a confirmation.

 ###End or thank you page
-Adapt the following format of the end page for your needs:
+Adapt this format of the end page for your needs:

 Thank you.